NathanDoan07/master-alg-repo/README.md

 ## Description
 > This repo contains links to all other algorithms that were created.
+> If unable to access the links, please email for a request.
+> All algorithms have been written in Python.

 ## Greedy Algorithms
 - Interval Scheduling: